mrmagic2020/MWelcome/README.md

 ```

 > [!IMPORTANT]
 > You will need to restart your server for the changes to take effect.
+Alternatively, admins can run **"/mwelcome"** in-game and use the GUI to edit the configuration options, which will take effect immediately.

 | Type  | Image                                                                                 |
 | ----- | ------------------------------------------------------------------------------------- |